Author Archives: Tammie Grimm

 True Christian discipleship does typically mean we are doing things but only when we are being disciples and cultivating our interior selves to be like Jesus so that we can do as Jesus did.
 In order to make disciples, we need to be disciples of Jesus Christ and let our discipleship be a way of life that attracts others to be a part of God’s good work in this world.

-Repeat the Sounding Joy: Carols of Hope
+Repeat The Sounding Joy: Carols Of Hope by Tammie Grimm

 The twelve days of Christmas are upon us at last!
 Advent, the church’s liturgical season of waiting and anticipation is over and the liturgical police can no longer write citations for early Christmas carols singing.
 For the past three and a half weeks, Christians following the liturgical calendar, have been singing hymns about waiting, expecting, anticipating the coming of Christ.
 We have been looking forward to when our hopes will be fulfilled by his arrival.
 Advent is so much more than a countdown to Christmas.
 It is an important season at the beginning of the church year that reminds us we still wait in expectation and longing for the coming of Christ into this world in final victory.